The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Introduction

+While the academic discourse identifies specific manifestations of the decentralisation paradox, the existing contributions typically analyse decentralisation from a single perspective (e.g., architectural design or legal considerations).
+To date, the decentralisation paradox has not been systematically examined as a multi-dimensional phenomenon.
+This paper addresses this gap by providing a holistic analysis of the decentralisation paradox in digital identity, treating it as an emergent property of a broader socio-technical system rather than a purely architectural characteristic.

-Given the multi-dimensional complexities of digital identity \cite{PavaDiaz-2024}, this paper aims to problematise the established perspectives within the field.
-It adopts Critical Systems Thinking (CST) \cite{Jackson-2019} as the methodological approach which encourages a holistic examination of complex systems; this is often overlooked in technical or legal analyses.
-Based on CST \cite{Jackson-2024}, this research conceptualises digital identity as a “wicked problem” that spans multiple dimensions and resists simple solutions.
+Given the inherent complexities of modern digital identity, including multi-level socio-technical interactions, cross-jurisdictional recognition and adoption dynamics \citep{PavaDiaz-2024}, this paper adopts Critical Systems Thinking (CST) \citep{Jackson-2019} as its methodological approach.
+CST enables a holistic examination of socio-technical systems by analysing interactions across multiple dimensions and highlighting how interventions in one dimension might introduce unintended consequences in the others.
+Through CST, digital identity is conceptualised as a “wicked problem” \citep{Jackson-2024} that involves interdependent technical, legal, social and ethical considerations and resists simple solutions.
+As such, the exploration of this decentralisation paradox leads to the following Research Questions (RQs):

+\begin{enumerate} \item[] \textbf{RQ1:} How does digital identity evolve from service-centric and network-centric to user-centric approaches, and how does this evolution contribute to the emergence of the decentralisation paradox?

-The exploration of the decentralisation paradox in digital identity leads to the following research questions:
+\item[] \textbf{RQ2:} How do the technical, legal, social, and ethical dimensions interact to create the decentralisation paradox in user-centric digital identity ecosystems?

-\begin{enumerate}[label=RQ\arabic*:] \item How does digital identity evolve from service-centric and network-centric to user-centric approaches, and what factors influence this paradigm shift? \item How do the technological, legal, social, and ethical dimensions of digital identity interact to shape the manifestation of the decentralisation paradox? \item How do digital wallets and their surrounding architectural components operate as new intermediaries within user-centric digital identity architectures, and how does this reinforce the decentralisation paradox across the technical, legal, social and ethical dimensions? \end{enumerate}
+\item[] \textbf{RQ3:} How do digital wallets and their surrounding architectural components operate as new intermediaries in user-centric digital identity ecosystems, and how does this reinforce the decentralisation paradox? \end{enumerate}